cvhariharan/ServerZero/README.md

 docker-compose up -d
 ```

 Once all the services are started, you can navigate to Pi-hole and setup local dns.
-The format is {serviceName}.{domainNameFromEnv}.
-You can also navigate to Traefik dashboard at https://{piIPAddress}:9000
+The format is `{service-name}.{domain-name-from-env}`.
+You can also navigate to Traefik dashboard at `https://{raspi-ip}:9000`
 and get the domain names from there.